AnuradhaRajawat/Movie_Recommendation_System/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Run the Streamlit app
+# Run the Streamlit application
 streamlit run app.py
 ✅ Features
-Enter any movie title and get top 5–10 similar movies.
+Enter any movie title and get the top 5–10 similar movies instantly.

-Recommendations are based on content similarity (not user ratings).
+Recommendations are based purely on content similarity, not on user ratings or reviews.

-Real-time predictions with fast performance and a clean UI.
+Real-time, fast predictions with a clean, user-friendly interface.

-Easily customizable to support other datasets or new similarity metrics.
+Easily extendable to support new datasets or different similarity measures.